 By progressive revelation we mean that the Bible sets forth a movement of God, with the initiative coming from God and not man, in which God brings man up through the theological infancy of the Old Testament to the maturity of the New Testament.
-This does not mean that there are no advanced elements in the Old Testament, nor any simple matters in the New, but that this is the general pattern of revelation.
-That this is the teaching of the New Testament may be argued from the following :
+This does not mean that there are no mature ideas in Old Testament nor simple elements in the New Testament.
+Progressive revelation is the general pattern of revelation.
+That this is the teaching of the New Testament may be argued from the following:

 (a).
-In the Sermon on the Mount our Lord is not instructing His disciples to break the law for he came not to break the law but to fill the law full.
-That is, he came to bring out its wider, larger, higher significance.
+In the Sermon on the Mount our Lord is not instructing His disciples to break or loose the law, for he came not to break the law but to fill the law full.
+In his Commentary on Matthew (The American Commentary on the New Testament) Broadus gives a magnificent exegesis of this text (Matt.
+5:17-20).
+Christ came to bring out the wider, larger, higher significance of the law.
 The law was proper as far as it went, but it did not go far enough.
-It taught a basic morality to the children of Israel, but our Lord invites us to a higher plane in the Sermon on the Mount.
-No mere abstinence from killing will do; we must come up to the full measure of love.
-No mere refraining from cursing is adequate; we must have a serious attitude toward the sanctity of a promise.
-The law of Mount Sinai taught a necessary but elementary morality; the Sermon on the Mount explains and develops this morality to its wider and fuller meaning.
+It taught a basic morality for the children of Israel but our Lord elevates the law to a higher level of motivation and spirituality.
+No abstinence from killing will do, but man must now act on the higher dictates of love.
+Refraining from cursing is not enough, for we must now look at the full sanctity of a promise.
+The morality of the Ten Commandments was a necessary point of beginning in man's ethical, spiritual, and theological development, but the Sermon on the Mount summons believers in God to a much higher level of ethical conduct.